 Exactly How do You Pair Food and Wine?

 The French enjoy a glass of wine with many of their meals, a small luxury on a daily basis.
+This wine will be local, even, a homegrown and made wine.
+Complex wines are kept for special meals and occasions.

 The Basic Rules on Pairing